-Note: As of version 6.3 of CaptionMaker and MacCaption, they only support Desktop, Pro, and Enterprise licenses issued by Telestream.
+Note: As of version 6.3 of CaptionMaker and MacCaption, only Desktop, Pro, and Enterprise licenses issued by Telestream are supported.
 If you purchased CaptionMaker or MacCaption prior to October 2013, you need to upgrade to a Telestream Desktop, Pro, or Enterprise license before upgrading to the current software version.
 Please contact Telestream for more information.